digitranslab/jumpstart/docs/versioned_docs/version-2.1.0/app-builder/toolbar.md

 ### App name

-App name can be edited from the left side of the topbar next to the ToolJet logo.
+App name can be edited from the left side of the topbar next to the JumpStart logo.

 When a new app is created, by default its name is set to **Untitled app**